abbindustrigymnasium/PrivShare/README.md

 **Share encrypted files securely—no server required.**

 PrivShare Web is a browser-based, privacy-first file sharing application built on decentralized IPFS infrastructure.
-Files are encrypted client-side before upload and can be shared via a short code—no central server or account required.
+Files are encrypted client-side before upload and can be shared via a code, no central server or account required.

 ## Features